ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 ### Batch scripts

-If the Exchange Server EWS Protocol test suites are run by the RunAllExchangeEWSTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.
+If Exchange Server EWS Protocol Test Suites are run by the RunAllExchangeEWSTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.